alexarje/sensing/book/week1.md

 ### Differences between disciplinarities

 When approaching different disciplines, it is important to understand how they interact.
-Many people call all sorts of collaboration between disciplines for "interdisciplinarity".
+Many people call all sorts of collaboration between disciplines "interdisciplinarity".
 However, there are some differences, highlighted in this figure:

 ![Different disciplinarities](https://www.arj.no/images/2022/03/01-disciplinarities-crop.pdf-1-1024x294.png)

 Intradisciplinary work stays within a single discipline, while crossdisciplinary approaches view one discipline from the perspective of another.
 Multidisciplinary collaboration involves people from different disciplines working together, each drawing on their own expertise.
-Interdisciplinary work integrates knowledge and methods from multiple disciplines, synthesizing approaches for deeper understanding.
+Interdisciplinary work integrates knowledge and methods from multiple disciplines, synthesizing approaches for a deeper understanding.
 Transdisciplinary approaches go further, creating unified intellectual frameworks that transcend individual disciplinary boundaries.

-One approach is not better than another and many researchers combine their approach dependent on the project type.
-Still, it is helpful to consider these differences when we start approaching each discipline and look at how they combine theories and methods.
+One approach is not better than another, and many researchers combine their approach depending on the project type.
+Still, it is helpful to consider these differences as we approach each discipline and look at how they combine theories and methods.

 ```{admonition} Question
 :class: question